Ivan-Nikov/azure-kubernetes-service-demo/README.md

 Make sure your kubeconfig file context is connected before proceeding with the rest of the commands.
 You'll need to re-open the connection when exiting the command line/power shell/terminal

-The listed commands will create a resource group named aks2akvrg in the eastus region and a Kubernetes cluster inside.
+The listed commands will create a resource group named aks2akvrg in the northeurope region and a Kubernetes cluster inside.
 The Kubernetes cluster is named myk8s and contains 1 worker node.
 The last command will prepare your kubectl to be connected to the freshly created myk8s Kubernetes cluster.

 ### **Create an Azure Key Vault**
 Next, we will create an Azure Key Vault and already add a secret.
 Therefore we need the following commands.